-As of December 31, 2022, the Authority maintains underlying senior bonds ratings from Moody's and Standard and Poor's.
-Standard and Poor's and Moody's both reaffirmed the Authority's underlying bond rating in conjunction with the 2021 bond transaction based on the financial strength, liquidity, proactive management, and debt restructuring plans to reduce and level future debt service.
-No formal rating surveillance or bond transactions occurred in 2022, and no changes were made from informal updates provided to the rating agencies.
-During the pandemic, the reaffirmations were in light of the financial downturn and COVID-19 pandemic that significantly impacted the Authority's traffic and revenue levels when compared to previous periods.
-In April 2021, Standard and Poor's raised the Authority's outlook from negative (placed on all U.S. transportation infrastructure issuers in March 2020) to stable, recognizing continued recovery of the U.S. toll road sector from negative pandemic impacts.
-Moody's, as part of the formal bond transaction rating, reaffirmed the stable outlook of the Authority.
-The Authority did not request a Fitch rating in conjunction with the 2020 or 2021 bond transaction.
+As of December 31, 2023, the Authority maintains underlying senior bonds ratings from Moody's and Standard and Poor's.
+In conjunction with routine surveillance in 2023, Standard and Poor's and Moody's both upgraded the Authority's underlying bond rating based on the financial strength, liquidity, proactive management, and debt restructuring plans to reduce and level future debt service.
+The Authority's underlying bond rating was upgraded to A+ from A by Standard and Poor's and was upgraded to A1 from A2 by Moody's.
+Both ratings reflect a stable outlook.
+No formal rating surveillance or bond transactions occurred in 2022, and no changes were made from informal updates provided to the rating agencies during that year.
+The Authority did not request a Fitch rating in conjunction with the past two bond transactions.
 The Authority is not required to carry the Fitch rating and does not intend to request a Fitch rating on future bond transactions.
-No further formal rating actions have occurred since the bond transaction in June of 2021.

-Ratings and outlook as of December 31, 2022:
+Ratings and outlook as of December 31, 2023:

 Rating Outlook

 Rating agency:

-Moody's A2 Stable
+Moody's A1 Stable

-Standard and Poor's Α Stable
+Standard and Poor's A+ Stable